The E-Discovery Field Guide

 Finding What’s Out There: Using Data Mapping to Meet E-Discovery Obligations

 We often talk about information governance as the first step in the E-Discovery process.
 That is for good reason: information governance sets the stage for meeting preservation and other discovery obligations that are often triggered well before formal litigation papers are filed.
 Absent a preexisting relationship with a client, litigators (especially on the defense side) often are brought into a matter after the critical events in the case have occurred.
 As a result, by the time new counsel is retained, it is likely that most (if not all) of the relevant and discoverable documents have been created by the parties within the then-existing information governance system (or lack thereof).
-In that situation, counsel does not have the luxury of establishing best-practices for E-Discovery; rather, before moving onto the next phases of E-Discovery—e.g., preservation, collection, review, and production—counsel first must quickly conduct a retroactive assessment of the client’s data practices to determine what types of documents exist within a client’s custody and control, where the documents are stored, and what must be done to preserve and collect the documents.
+In that situation, counsel does not have the luxury of establishing best-practices for E-Discovery; rather, before moving onto the next phases of E-Discovery—e.g., preservation, collection, review, and production—counsel first must quickly conduct a retroactive assessment of the client’s data practices to determine what types of documents exists within a client’s custody and control, where the documents are stored, and what must be done to preserve and collect the documents.
 Creating a data map is one key component for performing that assessment.

 What Is Data Mapping?

-Because data mapping involves a technical assessment of information technology infrastructure, we recently spoke to two people with expertise on the technical side of E-Discovery: Dana Conneally and Jamie Kerr from Evidox Corp. (which is now part of Xact Data Discovery).
+Because data mapping involves a technical assessment of information technology infrastructure, we recently spoke to two individuals with expertise on the technical side of E-Discovery: Dana Conneally and Jamie Kerr from Evidox Corp. (which is now part of Xact Data Discovery).
 According to Dana and Jamie, data mapping is an inventory of an organization’s entire data system.
 In addition to identifying what data exists, the data mapping process seeks to identify where data is stored, who maintains the data and controls access to it, and what data is retained, and when data is destroyed.
 A good data map is key to understanding an organization’s preservation obligations because until all potential sources of relevant data are identified, it is impossible to know exactly what data must be preserved and what data may already be unrecoverable.
 Indeed, Dana and Jamie noted that the initial data mapping process invariably identifies network locations for clients with unknown repositories of data, which raises serious preservation concerns and can lead to spoliation of data and possible sanctions.

 How is a Data Map Created?